justincasher/justincasher.github.io/articles/Categorical-Products.md

 We call the maps $$ \iota_m $$ the *inclusion into $$ A_m $$*.

-&emsp; The following table gives common names of products and coproducts in different categories.
+**Example 2.1.** The following table gives common names of products and coproducts in different categories.
 Note that schemes are more nuanced due the contravariance nature of the Spec functor and only finite products and coproducts necessarily existing.

 | Category | Product | Coproduct |
 | :--------: | :-------: | :---------: |